The Ultimate Pentesting Guide: The #1 Way To Expose Your Cybersecurity Weaknesses

 1. Exposes Your Company's System And Infrastructure Vulnerabilities

 Through penetration testing, hackers identify vulnerabilities in the infrastructure and also in the system settings.
+A penetration tester simulates cyber attacks to identify these vulnerabilities and assess the security measures in place.
 This includes not only technical issues but also user habits, which could be creating breaches for intruders to enter.

 2. Test The Effectiveness Of Your Cybersecurity Features